 Target balls usually have a circular rough-edged “lip” or “neck” extending outward where the ball was “cracked off” from the glassblower’s blowpipe.

 They are found in a wide array of colors, including ambers, blues, purple, various shades of green, aquamarine and other colors.
-Some are “quilted” with an embossed “cross-hatch” or “waffle” design, or may be smooth with no raised design on the surface.
-A few have markings, for instance lettering that promotes a sporting–goods supply company, or, in a few instances, the name of a glass manufacturing company.
+Some are “quilted” with an embossed “cross-hatch” or “waffle” design, and others may be smooth with no raised design on the surface.
+A few have markings, for instance, lettering that promotes a sporting–goods supply company, or, in a very few instances, the name of a glass manufacturing company.

 Target ball collectors website, with lots of info and many photos: GlassTargetBalls.com

 Another target ball site, with lots of photos and info: Targetballs.com.

 Here is yet another target ball collectors page with tons of great pictures of rare target balls: http://www.glswrk-auction.com/203.htm .

 For an alphabetical list of glass manufacturer markings and logos found on glass bottles and other types of glassware, please click on the link here, which points to the Glass Bottle Marks pages (Page One).